River4866/generate.js/README.md

 # generate.js
-Example code for generate.js zine
+This repository is for example code from the generate.js zine.
+All code contained is free use and for educational purposes.